-Events, Access Health Louisiana Primary Care, South Broad C.H.C
+Events, South Broad C.H.C

 Access Health Louisiana (AHL) is teaming up with 504HealthNet to help improve access and care to local hospitality workers.
 504HealthNet held its annual Healthy Hospitality Initiative kick-off on January 31st at the New Orleans Culinary and Hospitality Institute (NOCHI) at 725 Howard Avenue.
 The goal of the kick-off event was for local agencies to get a better understanding of the healthcare needs of local hospitality workers, to increase access to care for special populations and commit to participating in the Healthy Hospitality Initiative to address those needs.
 AHL staff in attendance included: Nurse Practitioner Rhea Kyles, Donna Copelin, Patrick Murphy and Victoria Alexis.

 New Orleans’ thrives off its multi-million dollar hospitality and tourism industry.
 Thousands of men and women make their living working as cooks, servers, bartenders, hotel staffing, entertainers, cab drivers and tourist guides in the French quarter, Central Business District and downtown area of New Orleans.
 However, accessing healthcare isn’t always easy.
 AHL’s new Primary Care location at the Pythian building located at 234 Loyola Avenue in downtown New Orleans is a great option for hospitality workers.
 The clinic’s centralized location makes it easy for patients to get access to healthcare even as a walk-in appointment.